Ulcerative Colitis (UC)

 Frequent or prolonged flare-ups of UC may increase one’s likelihood of developing related health complications.
 People who are in remission are usually advised to contact their healthcare professional if they suspect the beginnings of a flare-up, so that a specific treatment plan can be devised.

-In severe flare ups the following additional symptoms may occur, and necessitate immediate medical assessment:
+In severe flare ups the following additional symptoms may occur:

 - Shortness of breath